Chrono-Tech/middleware-bitcoin-rest/README.md

 2) by hands: just clone the repo, do 'npm install', set your .env - and you are ready to go

 #### About
 This module is used for interaction with middleware.
-This happens through the layer, which is built on node-red.
+This happens through the layer, which is built on chronobank [sdk](https://github.com/ChronoBank/middleware-service-sdk).
 So, you don't need to write any code - you can create your own flow with UI tool supplied by node-red itself.
 Access by this route:
 ```
 /admin